Jrod7938/Jrod7938/README.md

 ## Contact Me

-Feel free to connect with me on LinkedIn: [Jancarlos Rodriguez](https://www.linkedin.com/in/jancarlos-rodriguez-815675222/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jancarlosrodriguez).

 ## GitHub Stats